Ruzie/word/README.md

 ## word

-A tiny program which can scrap definition of various kinds of word.
+A tiny program which can scrap definition of various kind of words.

 #### Screenshot
 ![image](https://user-images.githubusercontent.com/71683721/174860011-c2662129-fdc4-4065-821a-68b09a65d357.png)